-The NSW Government will trial the internationally recognised “Ask for Angela” safety campaign in Sydney’s CBD from July 14, hoping to prevent sexual assaults the city.
+The NSW Government has begun trialling the internationally recognised “Ask for Angela” safety campaign in Sydney’s CBD, hoping to prevent sexual assaults the city.

 The program, which was born two years ago in England’s Lincolnshire, encourages patrons to approach any staff member at participating venues and “ask for Angela” if they feel unsafe or have been put in a compromising situation.
 The sentence acts as a code to discreetly alert staff, who then escort the affected person to safety or contact authorities for further assistance.

 After successful trials in Wagga Wagga, Albury, Orange and Byron Bay, the program will be rolled out across multiple late-night venues in Sydney’s CBD with the help of the NSW Police, the Australian Hotels Association (AHA) and the City of Sydney.

 The City of Sydney confirmed to Broadsheet that it has sent out information to venues – there are approximately 1300 licensed premises in the CBD.
 NSW Police will run training programs for participating licensees and their staff across the city, with training underway in some venues.
 It is up to management to inform their patrons they have signed up for the program.

 “I have seen the success the ‘Ask for Angela’ trial has had in other areas of the state and overseas and I support its introduction to the Sydney CBD,” minister for police Troy Grant said in an official statement.
 “Given the increasing popularity of online-dating apps, many people are meeting for dates at bars, clubs and pubs having never met beyond the screens of their phone or computer,” he said.